jrosdahl/fancy-dabbrev/README.md

 Installation
 ------------

+`fancy-dabbrev` depends on the [popup](https://github.com/auto-complete/popup-el) package, so you need to install that first if you don't have it already.

-To load `fancy-dabbrev`, store `fancy-dabbrev.el` in your Emacs load path and put something like this in your Emacs configuration file:
+To load `fancy-dabbrev` itself, store `fancy-dabbrev.el` in your Emacs load path and put something like this in your Emacs configuration file:

 ```elisp
 ;; Load fancy-dabbrev.el: